 IHT can come into play when someone has died, being charged on the value of assets after all liabilities have been settled.
 It is also charged on some lifetime gifts.
 Many executors and families struggle to understand if IHT will affect them.
 Fortunately, such worries can be allayed in many cases.
 The tax in fact impacts very few estates: fewer than 25,000 estates are liable to IHT annually.
 But more than ten times this number is required to submit IHT forms, even though there is ultimately no tax liability.
 To see how it affects specific families, like veterans, then people can look here for more information about this and get a good idea of what they will be facing when it comes to dealing with IHT forms.

-Much estate planning hinges on the use of lifetime gifts: either by giving to individuals or by transfer into a trust.
+Estate planning and will-making generally require Gold Coast Solicitors or similar law professionals to effectively plan who enjoys a property after its owner is dead.
+Interestingly, much estate planning hinges on the use of lifetime gifts: either by giving to individuals or by transferring into a trust.
 Current planning areas include: